Home Staging & Painting Increase ROI

 A Professional paint job is a great Return on your Investment (ROI).

-Let me introduce you to Bev Morgan of Fresh Look Painting.
+Let me introduce you to Bev Morgan of Fresh Look Painting in Barrie.
 Bev has been painting for my clients for the past 6 years and does an amazing job.
 I just had her provide an estimate for a home that is all plaster.
 When working with plaster you need an expert and Bev does a tremendous job on all those repairs.
 Not all painters are created equal.
 Be sure that your potential painter knows how to work with plaster and is exceptional at it.

 Likely this does not apply to you.
 Why am I sharing this?
 This home staging project involves a house built only in the 1960’s.
 Yes, the 60’s – not a century home.
 You might know someone living in a subdivision that will require Bev’s knowledge and expertise.